top of page

 Returns and Refunds

-At this time in which Saint Raphael is in its flagship stage, we cannot offer returns or refunds.
+At this time in which Saint Raphael is in its budding stage, we cannot offer returns or refunds.
 All items are hand made and slight imperfections are an expected hallmark of such.
 Thank you for supporting small business and your understanding in that regard.

 Sizing